Mixed Breeds

 The Great Pyrenees Lab mix can look more like either parent breed.

 What you can be certain of when it comes to the Pyrador is that he will be a large-sized dog.
-He will measure between 23 and 28 inches, from paw to shoulder.
+He will measure between 23 and 28 inches from paw to shoulder.
 Depending on the gender, Pyradors weigh anywhere between 70 and 120 pounds.

 The Pyrador’s jowls are likely to be slightly droopy.
 Their muzzles are a little square in shape with a big dark fleshy nose.
 The Pyrador’s ears will be triangular and large, although they may flop down or stand erect.
-Their tails will be thick and long, and large eyes brown or blue.
+Their tails will be thick and long, and their large eyes brown or blue.
 Pyradors always carry themselves with confidence.

 Coat & Colors